 Poetry has always been the cornerstone of our multi-arts programming.
 Each year we present dozens of readings, workshops, book releases, and special events that feature poets both from our region and from around the country.
 Below you will find information about current and/or ongoing programs, including some of our longest-running series and special events.

 In 2020, Woodland Pattern began a new series of readings, conversations, and workshops focused on the intersection between poetry and social justice.
-Topics and issues so far have included ecology and urban gardening, policing and incarceration, poverty and income inequality, refugee experience, disability justice, and the climate crisis.
-Poets who have joined us so far include Ross Gay, Aimee Nezhukumatathil, Tongo Eisen-Martin, Cecily Nicholson, Jasmine Gibson, D.S.
-Marriott, Craig Santos Perez, Stacy Szymaszek, Dunya Mikhail and Mai Der Vang, among others.
-Forthcoming issues to be considered within the series will include living as an undocumented person in the U.S.; transgender rights, health and safety; and domestic and sexual violence.
+Topics so far have included ecology and urban gardening, policing and incarceration, poverty and income inequality, refugee experience, disability justice, trans and nonbinary poetics, and the climate crisis, while perennially also confronting compounding issues such as race and ethnicity.
+Poets who have joined us so far include George Abraham, Ching-in Chen, Chrysanthemum, Ross Gay, Aimee Nezhukumatathil, Tongo Eisen-Martin, Cecily Nicholson, Jasmine Gibson, D.S.
+Marriott, Craig Santos Perez, Stacy Szymaszek, Dunya Mikhail, and Mai Der Vang, among others.

 Woodland Pattern is part of a national alliance of more than 25 poetry organizations working together to promote the value poets bring to our culture and the important contribution poetry makes in the lives of people of all ages and backgrounds.
 Each year we work with the Coalition to coordinate programming around a theme of social importance that poetry can effectively address, and collaborate to bring more visibility and funding to our field.

 Woodland Pattern’s most highly anticipated annual event, the Poetry Marathon is a two-day, 24-hour lyrical extravaganza with performances from more than 300 individual poets, musicians, and moving image artists.
-Held each year on the last weekend of January for nearly three decades, the Marathon brings together poets and artists of all ages from the city, state, and region, as well as from locales around the country and the world.
+Held each year on the last weekend of January for three decades, the Marathon brings together poets and artists of all ages from the city, state, and region, as well as from locales around the country and the world.

 Established in 2022 by Woodland Pattern and Wisconsin Poet Laureate Dasha Kelly Hamilton—in partnership with Milwaukee Public Library, Milwaukee Public Schools, University of Wisconsin-Milwaukee's Writing Project, and UWM's Graduate Program in Creative Writing—the Milwaukee Youth Poet Laureate program is part of the national affiliation of Youth Poet Laureate programs, administrated by Urban Word.
-Milwaukee's program uniquely features a course curriculum for high school juniors that places equal emphasis on creative writing and critical thinking, preparing students to become thought leaders.
-Designed by Hamilton with flexibility and teacher support in mind, the course is MPS–approved and interested teachers may implement it in whole or in part.
-Milwaukee's first Youth Poet Laureate will be chosen on April 15, 2023!

-Sponsored by the National Endowment for the Arts, Through Lines is a series focused on lyric innovation in contemporary American poetry.
-Poets in this series have included Eric Baus, Ana Božičević, Marilyn Chin, Joshua Edwards, Jibade Khalil-Huffman, Annie Grizzle, and Siwar Masannat, among others.
-Featured here is a clip of Huffman's performance as part of the series and in conjuction with the December 8, 2019 opening of To Sight's Limit, a complementing group photography exhibition examining the visual practices of poets.
+Featured here is a clip of Huffman's performance as part of the series during its inaugural season, in conjuction with the December 8, 2019 opening of To Sight's Limit, a complementing group photography exhibition examining the visual practices of poets.

 We acknowledge that in Milwaukee we live and work on traditional Potawatomi, Ho-Chunk, and Menominee homelands along the southwest shores of Michigami, part of North America’s largest system of freshwater lakes, where the Milwaukee, Menominee, and Kinnickinnic rivers meet and the people of Wisconsin’s sovereign Anishinaabe, Ho-Chunk, Menominee, Oneida, and Mohican nations remain present.